nBlocksStudioApps/42D1_KalmanSimple_test/README.md

 ## The problem
 [nBlocksStudio](https://github.com/nblocksStudio/nblocksStudio.github.io) repositories contain git controlled sub-directories for the libraries.
 The project tree is created automatically from the [nBlocksStudio](https://github.com/nblocksStudio/nblocksStudio.github.io) translator.

-[nBlocksStudio](https://github.com/nblocksStudio/nblocksStudio.github.io) translator does not create/manage git sub-modules, so when the local repo is pushed to a remote git repo, the remote libraries sub-directories are empty.
+[nBlocksStudio](https://github.com/nblocksStudio/nblocksStudio.github.io) translator does not create/manage [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules), so when the local repo is pushed to a remote git repo, the remote libraries sub-directories are empty.
 > to review:
  Manually managing multiple [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) takes time and is error-prone